Dund33/TMH/README.md

-# TMH
+# The Might Hammer
-Lightweight TOR capable slow-loris vunerability testing script
+(or TMH) Lightweight TOR capable slow-loris vunerability testing script written in python